Home Command line utilities How To Manage Log Files Using Logrotate In Linux

 $ man logrotate

-That's all for now folks.
 Logrotate is simple, yet useful log rotation tool that simplifies the log management.
-You don't need to struggle with complex configuration and installation steps.
+You don't need to complicate yourself with complex configuration and installation steps.
 Everything is self-explanatory.
-If you're managing a system that produces large number of log files, you can rotate them periodically using Logrotate.
+If you're managing a system that produces large number of log files, you can rotate the logs periodically using Logrotate in your Linux server.

 You May Also Like